Embrace the Good Life

 Throughout history, there have been hundreds of spiritual teachers from all nations of the world, some better than others, and much has been written about their spiritual messages.
 If we are to sum up these revelations about our spiritual destiny, one thing is clear—almost all teachers of truth suggest that, to reach our destination, we should attempt to be perfect, to be spirit-like, to be Godlike.

 And this is an important point because an even greater destiny awaits us—eternal life in an amazing and magnificent universe.
-If we wish to take part in this fantastic enterprise, if we wish to join this majestic celestial circle, this great company of spirit beings, then we need to become like them by following the spirit path.
+If we wish to take part in this fantastic enterprise, if we wish to join this majestic celestial circle, this great company of spirit beings, then we need to become like them by following the Spirit Path.

 Be perfect as your heavenly Father is perfect.